RunestoneInteractive/httlads/_sources/WorldFacts/cs2_scrape_business_data_from_cia.rst

 some code to scrape all the fields and the file they are in from the ``rankorderguide.html`` file.

 Each page contains different information about countries.
-We can scrape features such as Inflation rate (consumer prices), industrial production growth rate, etc., and the link to the page that has all of the data for this feature for each country.
+We can scrape features such as Inflation rate (consumer prices), industrial production growth rate, etc., and the link to the page with all of the data for this feature for each country.

 Before we start scraping the CIA World Factbook data, let's refresh our memory on the **HTML** structure.
 Below is an excerpt from the HTML page that has information about the inflation rate.
 Let us carefully examine each tag and element in HTML so we